 Types of storyboards

 Creative teams use different variations of storyboards that really accomplish the same thing, just at different levels of complexity.
-The type of video you are making will ultimately help determine which storyboard format is used to clearly map out the story’s flow.
+The type of video production you are making will ultimately help determine which storyboard format is used to clearly map out the story’s flow.

 - Photo storyboard